marcbeep/marc.tt/index.md

 layout: default
 ---

-# Oh, hi Mark 👋
+# wagwan

 ![image](/assets/home.png)

-I'm a postgraduate Computer Science student at the University of Liverpool, and I work as a part-time Software Engineer at a home automation company.
+I'm a postgraduate Computer Science student at the University of Liverpool from Trinidad & Toabgo 🇹🇹 <br/>
+I work as a part-time Software Engineer at a home automation company.
-Beyond that, I'm trying to build a startup, and I'm sharing the journey—successes, struggles, and everything in between—over at [Marc's Fieldnotes](https://youtube.com/@MarcsFieldnotes).
+Beyond that, I'm trying to build a startup (emphasis on the trying).
+I'm sharing the journey—successes, struggles, and everything in between—over at [Marc's Fieldnotes](https://youtube.com/@MarcsFieldnotes).
 It's mostly struggles though...

 ### What I'm working on: